TheReactiveMouse/deepweb-scanner/README.md

 ###### How much does the program cost?
 The program is absolutely free!
 Of course, we are ready to accept support, but our program will always be free and we will never be sold or become paid software.

+IF SCANNING WORLD WIDE WEB IS NOT LEGAL IN YOUR CONTRY, DO NOT USE IT SOFTWARE!
+THE AUTHOR IS NOT RESPONSIBLE FOR YOUR ACTIONS IN THIS PROGRAM!
+YOU ARE RESPONSIBLE!